How are they related and how can they be balanced?

 - How are struggles over energy production and environmental justice tied to structures of power?

-Jewish Studies: JWST29400 Contemporary Jewish Identities: Gender, Race, and Power (POWER & JUSTICE AND IDENTITIES/HM)
+JWST29400 Contemporary Jewish Identities: Gender, Race, and Power (POWER & JUSTICE AND IDENTITIES/HUMANITIES)

 This course addresses the large number of contemporary Jewish identities, focusing on Jews in the United States and Israel, the two largest contemporary Jewish communities.
 Themes that will be discussed will address the meaning of being Jewish, if the identity people relate to is religious, ethnic, national or racial, and whether or not there is a common Jewish identity among Jews of widely varying ethnic origins, religious affiliation, and national allegiances.
 These themes will be explored through four different topics, namely Jews and Race, Post-Holocaust Jewish Identity, Jewish Identity in Israel, and Gender, Feminism, and Queer Identity.